ChristophP/fp-url/README.md

-# nURL - A simple URL object for node.js
+# FP URL - An immutable URL object for JavaScript

 This module provides a simple URL object that provides a clean, easy-to-use interface to accessing a URLs values as well as for creating and manipulating URLs.
 Each URL object is
 immutable: whenever a value is altered, a new instance is returned leaving the original unchanged.

 This module builds on top of the core 'url' and 'querystring' modules.

+## Why is this lib cool?

+- No manilulating URLs with Regexes, use this nicely parsed structured and stringify it back when needed
+- The URL object is immutable
+- Nice, chainable API
+- Take advantage of a bunch of cool getters and setters that you don't get with the plain Js built-in `URL` constructor

 ## Installation